 Kinase inhibition is a proven approach to fighting cancer, and for nearly two decades, has addressed an increasing number of oncology indications.
+Kinases are enzymes that regulate the biological activity of proteins.
+Mutated kinases can result in deregulated activity that results in cancerous cell proliferation.
 Currently approved drugs that inhibit the activity of mutated oncogenic kinases (kinase inhibitors) have demonstrated significant clinical benefit to hundreds of thousands of cancer patients globally.
 The worldwide sales of small molecule kinase inhibitors in oncology were reported to be \$23 billion in 2019 and are estimated to grow to more than \$50 billion in 2024.
 However, because of the limitations of currently approved drugs, it is estimated that only 10% of all patients with advanced or metastatic cancer today are eligible for these treatments.
 This low penetration of targeted therapies demonstrates a substantial unmet patient need and market opportunity.